 Solution: If you are in a Medicare Advantage plan, check your policy to see if it covers hearing-related needs.
 If it doesn’t, or if you have original Medicare, consider buying insurance or a membership in a discount plan that helps cover the cost of such hearing devices.
 Also, some programs help people with lower incomes to get needed hearing support.
 Or you can pay as you go.
 Congress passed legislation in 2017 that allows some hearing aids to be sold over the counter without a prescription.
-The Food and Drug Administration has until August to issue proposed guidelines for the sale of these devices.
+Medicare beneficiaries with mild to moderate hearing loss can now buy hearing aids at drugstores and other retail outlets without a prescription.

 3. Dental work

 Original Medicare and Medigap policies do not cover dental care such as routine checkups or big-ticket items, including dentures and root canals.